vchrombie/pytrello2/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to pytrello2 / todo-trello!
+Thank you for your interest in contributing to pytrello2!

 We welcome bug reports, feature requests, pull requests, and other contributions from the community.

 ## Reporting Bugs and Requesting Features

-Before reporting a bug or requesting a new feature, please search existing [issues](https://github.com/vchrombie/pytrello2/issues) to see if someone has already reported the problem or suggested the idea.
+Before reporting a bug or requesting a new feature, please search existing [issues](https://github.com/5-jigglypuff/pytrello2/issues) to see if someone has already reported the problem or suggested the idea.

 ## Pull Requests